 Actions for the prevention and reduction of Arctic marine litter (sea-based and land-based sources)

-The actions identified in this RAP aim to address the largest regional sources of marine litter, the marine litter posing highest risk, the areas of highest accumulation due to Arctic-specific pathways, and the most sensitive ecosystems being impacted, as based on the latest science.
-The desktop study provides the science-based background for the actions in this RAP which – in accordance with the objectives of the RAP – are divided into actions to prevent, reduce, and remove sources of marine litter from both sea-based and land-based sources, actions for education and outreach on the subject of marine litter and actions to address research needs on this topic in the Arctic region.
+The actions identified in this RAP are based on the latest science and will help address the mainmost prevalent regional sources of marine litter, the marine litter types posing highest risk, the areas of highest accumulation due to Arctic-specific pathways, and the most sensitive ecosystems being impacted.
+The desktop study provides the science-based background for the actions in this RAP and are divided into actions to prevent, reduce, and remove sources of marine litter from both sea-based and land-based sources, actions for education and outreach on the subject of marine litter and actions to address research needs on this topic in the Arctic region.

-Where applicable, when suggested actions are covered in or connected to instruments developed by other regional and international organisations, these will be specifically mentioned (e.g. FAO, IMO) and ccooperation with these organisations or coordination with the work done under these organisations will be necessary to address the specific issue and avoid unnecessary duplication of instruments or actions.
+When suggested actions are covered in or connected to instruments developed by other regional and international organisations (e.g. FAO,IMO), these will be specifically mentioned ).
+Cooperation with these organisations or coordination with the work done under these organisations will be necessary to address the specific issue and avoid unnecessary duplication of instruments or actions.

-This is not an exhaustive list of actions.
+This RAP does not provide an exhaustive list of actions.
 It is anticipated that additional actions may be required as new priorities emerge or new information becomes available through, for example, ongoing or new studies by the Arctic Council working groups and others.

 Notes: